OBF/GSoC/00_ideas.md

 #### Languages and skills

 All code will be in Python, with compatibility for Py2 and Py3 and using Qt4 as the image rendering library.

 Skills required:

 * Excellent Python programming skills
 * Experience on Object Oriented Programming in Python
-* familiarity with tree related algorithms (i.e. tree traversing, tree comparison)
+* familiarity with tree related algorithms (i.e. tree traversing)
-* familiarity with Qt4 drawing system (QGraphicsScenes)
+* familiarity with Qt4 drawing system (QGraphicsScene)
 * basic knowledge on web development (HTML/javascript)

 #### Difficulty